TEAM-AAAAAAAAAAAAAAAA/RTYPE/src/ecs/README.md

 - World GameLogic

 In this way, world contains every useful component & system which is associated with it.
-As example we'll not use component Position or Velocity in the server world.
+For example, we'll not use component Position or Velocity in the server world.

 ```c++
 std::unique_ptr<sf::RenderWindow> &_window;